danielenricocahall/elephas/README.md

 The basic model in Elephas is the `SparkModel`.
 You initialize a `SparkModel` by passing in a compiled Keras model, an update frequency and a parallelization mode.
 After that you can simply `fit` the model on your RDD.
-Elephas `fit` has the same options as a Keras model, so you can pass `epochs`, `batch_size` etc. as you're used to from tensorflow.keras.
+Elephas `fit` has the same options as a Keras model, so you can pass `epochs`, `batch_size` etc. as you're used to from Keras.

 ```python
 from elephas.spark_model import SparkModel